Avianca: LifeMiles

 The frequent-flyer program of Avianca and its subsidiaries is LifeMiles.
-This program is designed to reward customer loyalty for the airline, travel and retail sectors.
+This program is designed to reward customer loyalty in the airline, travel, and retail sectors.
 LifeMiles members can earn miles every time they fly with Avianca, Star Alliance member airlines, as well as GOL Airlines, Aeromexico and Iberia.

 The program was launched in 2011 with the merger of Avianca and TACA, replacing its former AviancaPlus program.
 LifeMiles has been awarded 14 Freddie Awards for its outstanding performance and promotions in the Americas during the last 9 years.